-The 20 notes and the 20 notes will each constitute a separate new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture thereto dated June 30, 2007 (which we refer to as, as so amended, the "Base Indenture"), and as supplemented by the Thirty-Third Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the "Supplemental Indenture" and, together with the Base Indenture, the "Indenture"), among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the "Issuer"), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the "Parent Guarantor"), any subsidiary guarantors party thereto (which we refer to as the "Subsidiary Guarantors") and Wells Fargo Bank, National Association, as trustee (which we refer to as the "Trustee").
+The notes will constitute a new series of debt securities that will be issued under the Indenture dated as of October 4, 2004, as amended by the Tenth Supplemental Indenture thereto dated June 30, 2007 (which we refer to as, as so amended, the "Base Indenture") among Enterprise Products Operating LLC (successor to Enterprise Products Operating L.P.), as issuer (which we refer to as the "Issuer"), Enterprise Products Partners L.P., as parent guarantor (which we refer to as the "Parent Guarantor"), any subsidiary guarantors party thereto (which we refer to as the "Subsidiary Guarantors") and Wells Fargo Bank, National Association, as trustee, and as supplemented by the Thirty-Sixth Supplemental Indenture to be dated the date of delivery of the notes (which supplemental indenture we refer to as the "Supplemental Indenture," and, together with the Base Indenture, the "Indenture") among the Issuer, the Parent Guarantor, the Subsidiary Guarantors and U.S. Bank National Association, as separate trustee for this series of notes (which we refer to as the "Trustee").

-References in this section to the "Guarantee" refer to the Parent Guarantee's Guarantee of payments on the notes of each series.
+References in this section to the "Guarantee" refer to the Parent Guaranter's Guarantee of payments on the notes.

-In addition to these new series of notes, as of March 31, 2019, there were outstanding under the above-referenced Base Indenture:
+In addition to this new series of notes, as of June 30, 2021, the following notes were outstanding under the above-referenced Base Indenture: